LiteracyBridge/acm/README.md

 (On Windows, use **`;`** as a path separator, not **`:`**.)

 ## Making Changes
 1. Follow the ambient style!
+Most important, indent by 4, use spaces.
 1. There are settings files checked in to configure IntelliJ and Eclipse for our formatting standards; use them.
 1. Try to add a unit test to exercise the new or changed code.
 1. If you add a file or directory, under no circumstances shall the name include a space.